Tyrese Hall

-Tyrese Shaun Hall (born 4 September 2005) is an English professional footballer who plays as an attacking midfielder for EFL League Two club Notts County, on loan from Premier League club Tottenham Hotspur.
+Tyrese Shaun Hall (born 4 September 2005) is a professional footballer who plays as an attacking midfielder for Premier League club Tottenham Hotspur.
+Born in England, he plays for the Jamaica national team.

 Club career

 He is a product of the youth system at Tottenham Hotspur having joined the club from the academy of Chelsea at under–8 level.
 Considered a central midfielder, he also played in a deeper role in his time in the Spurs academy.
 He started playing for the Spurs Under–18 team during the 2021–22 season.
 He progressed from the Spurs Under–18 side into the Under–21s during the 2023–24 season and, still aged 18 years-old, trained on occasion with the Spurs first team.

 He signed a five-year contract with the club in the summer of 2024.
 That summer, he featured in pre-season matches with the Tottenham first-team on their summer tour.
 He played for the club's Under–21 side in the EFL Trophy during the 2024–25 season, where his performances included a successful penalty kick in a shoot-out against EFL League One club Bristol Rovers.

 On 4 August 2025, Hall joined League Two club Notts County on a season-long loan deal.